tmobile/magentaA11y/_checklist-web/select.md

 > Angular Material also supports use of the native `<select>` element inside of `<mat-form-field>`.
 The native control has several performance, accessibility, and usability advantages.

-Before you attempt to use one of these, be certain a native `<select>` is not an option and you understand the commitment.
+Before you attempt to use one of these, be certain a native `<select>` is not an option and you understand the commitment for coding and testing across all platforms.

 ## Further reading